 The appearance energy consumption is optimized by the use of a particular wood boiler and rationalization of natural light while controlling solar gain.

 The set of openings sized according to the size of the parts, are equipped with motorized venetian blinds.

 A natural ventilation system allows night cooling local stored through the building inertia.

 The roof vegan accompanies this device and enhances the landscape character of the project.

 All premises are equipped with motion sensors and lighting linked to photo-sensitive cells. "

-Photos: Didier Boy de la Tour
+Photographs: Didier Boy de la Tour